 The brokerage is a member of FINRA (Financial Industry Regulatory Authority, Inc.) and the SIPC (Securities Investor Protection Corporation).
 Check out our live trading room so you can see us in action.

-What Are Zion Direct's Fees and Commissions for 2020?
-(Pricing Review Breakdown)
+What Are Zion Direct’s Fees and Commissions?
+(Pricing Review)

 - Here are Zion Direct’s fees and commissions: